 1412 (6th January)

-A daughter, Joan was born to Jacques d’Arc and Isabelle Romee in Domremy
+Joan of Arc was born to Jacques d’Arc and Isabelle Romee in Domremy, France.

 1415 (25th October)